taksug229/Home-Loan/README.md

 | Expected loss value in USD | Observation count |
 ---

 Delinquencies on credit reports (DELINQ) had the highest positive correlation to defaulting at 35%, and credit line age (CLAGE) had the highest negative correlation at -17%.
 These two are modest correlations at best, so looking into the data further would be essential.
-Also, we have an imbalance in the number of observations for each job since we have many “Other” and very few “Sales” and “Self.”
+Also, there is an imbalance in the number of observations for each job since we have many “Other” and very few “Sales” and “Self.”

 ![numcols distribution](img/1-eda/distribution_num_variables.png)

 ---

 ## Comparing Tree Models
-We've compared three tree-based; models, Decision Trees (DT), Random Forests (RF), and Gradient Boosting (GB), to predict 1) the probability of a loan default and 2) the loss amount when the loan defaults.
+I've compared three tree-based; models, Decision Trees (DT), Random Forests (RF), and Gradient Boosting (GB), to predict 1) the probability of a loan default and 2) the loss amount when the loan defaults.
 The parameters shown here are results using default parameters.
 The Grid Search results have slightly better results and can be observed in the [log file](logs/2-tree-models-GS-Params-2023-09-21_00:34.log) and the [img](img/2-tree-models/GS-Params) folder.

 ### Important Features
 The debt-to-income ratio was the feature that appeared frequently in predicting the default for all models, and the loan amount was the most important for predicting the loss amount on the loan.
 These findings make sense because a high debt-to-income ratio will increase the likelihood of not paying the bills, and the higher the loan, the higher the possibility of having a high loss amount.